Rostaen/goblin-slayer-ttrpg/README.md

 - [x] Add in a Parry check
 - [x] Context menu for Race skills
 - [x] Prompt for Roll modifiers
-- [ ] Add conditions and effects to PC effects tab
 - [x] Add skill bonuses where needed
 - [x] Allow attrition to update fatigue
 - [x] Allow fatigue to modify character sheet
 - [x] Create CompediumFolders for all monsters & items
 - [x] Better sheet styling
-- [ ] Combat
-  - [ ] Rework code to streamline checks
-  - [ ] Have ranged attacks check for +ammo before rolling to Hit
 - [ ] Add mouse hover context for game related information
   - [x] Monster sheet '!' information hovers
 - [ ] Block skills from having a higher value when levels and rank are in conflict